jovelgeorge/calculator/README.md

-# devig & EV calculator
+# devig EV calculator

-an open-source discord bot that calculates expected value (EV) and Kelly for betting odds after accounting for the vig.
+an open-source discord bot that calculates expected value (EV) and Kelly% for betting odds after removing the vig.

 ## setup